Feasibility of a trapped atom interferometer with accelerating optical traps: Intrinsic laser noise elaboration

 to find the distribution of $I_{m}(t)$:

-where $\nu$ is the frequency of the tweezer's laser, $l$ is the length of the cavity, and $n_{r}$ is the cavity's refractive index.
-Here, $V_{OL} = \pi w_{0}^{2}$.
+where $l$ is the length of the cavity and $n_{r}$ is the cavity's refractive index.
+Here, $V_{OL} = \pi w_{0}^{2}l$.
 Instead of explicitly deriving this expression, we can make a qualitative argument to obtain it.
-The coefficients consist of the square of the energy per unit area of a single photon divided by the time taken for the photon to cross the cavity (hence, the square intensity of a single photon), multiplied by the distribution of photons in the cavity as given by equation \ref{eq:NofPhotonsDist}.
+The coefficients consist of the square of the energy per unit area of a single photon divided by the time taken for the photon to cross the cavity (hence, the square intensity of a single photon), multiplied by the distribution of photons in the cavity as given by Equation~\ref{eq:NofPhotonsDist}.

-We can use the relation $N=C_{I}I_{m}$, and Equations \ref{eq:CI} (expression for $C_{I}$), and \ref{eq:SpringConstant} (spring constant in terms of $I_{m}/I_{sat}$), to convert Eq. \ref{eq:IntensityDistAppend} to Equation \ref{eq:kDist} (the spring constant noise distribution).
+We can use the relation $N=C_{I}I_{m}$, and Equations~\ref{eq:CI} (expression for $C_{I}$), and \ref{eq:SpringConstant} (spring constant in terms of $I_{m}/I_{\rm sat}$), to convert Eq.~\ref{eq:IntensityDistAppend} to Equation~\ref{eq:kDist} (the spring constant noise distribution).

 To conduct numerical evaluations, in the case of a cavity, we can express $\kappa$ in terms of the cavity's finesse $F$.
-Using the following equations from Klein~[\onlinecite{Finesse}] for a Fabry-Pérot cavity,
+Using the following equations from Klein~\cite{Finesse} for a Fabry-Pérot cavity,

 where $Q$ is quality factor of the cavity, $E$ is the energy in the cavity, $\nu_{c,0}$ is the cavity's resonant frequency, $\Delta \nu_{c}$ is the linewidth of the cavity's resonance curve, $l$ its length, and $n$ is an integer, we find that